 If you are interested in doing a PhD with SHOAL, then contact us with a CV and a brief cover letter outlining your interests and research skills (see this from Lucy Hawkes on how to contact potential supervisors).
 We sometimes have advertised studentships, but more often potential students need to identify potential funding sources that we then apply for.
 Andrew meets his PhD students regularly (normally weekly) and works very closely with PhD students to develop their research.
 Publication of research results in peer-reviewed journals is encouraged, and most students produce 3-4 first-authored published papers from their dissertations.

-Andrew is Director of Swansea's successful MRes Biosciences programme, and SHOAL supervises 1-2 MRes students each year.
+Andrew setup Swansea's successful MRes Biosciences programme, and SHOAL supervises 1-2 MRes students each year.
 If you are interested in our MRes Biosciences programme take a look at our webpage.
 Andrew meets his MRes students regularly (normally weekly) and works very closely with them to develop their research.
 MRes projects normally feed into publications in peer-reviewed journals, on which MRes students are co-authors.
 Excellent students are mentored to produce first-authored published papers from their dissertations.

 Internships and Field Assistants